madamski3/mlops-learning/README.md

 # NYC Taxi Trip Duration Prediction - MLOps Pipeline

-A complete MLOps pipeline for predicting NYC taxi trip duration using XGBoost, with real-time inference via AWS Lambda and Kinesis.
+The purpose of this project is to teach myself skills in MLOps.
+My goal is to develop the expertise to deploy and manage the full lifecycle of production-grade machine learning systems.
+To get hands on practice, I have built a complete MLOps pipeline for predicting NYC taxi trip duration using XGBoost, with real-time inference via AWS Lambda and Kinesis.
+Note: This project is not concerned with the accuracy/value of the model itself (and indeed, it sucks), only the ML Operations surrounding it.

+This project will continue to evolve as I build my skillset.

 ## Architecture Overview